junxit/us-congress-bills-113/metadata.md

 - 2013-07-11 — Introduced in House
 - 2013-07-11 — Introduced in House
 - 2013-07-11 — Referred to the House Committee on Financial Services.
+- 2013-12-04 — Hearings Held by the Subcommittee on Financial Institutions and Consumer Credit Prior to Referral.
+- 2014-03-14 — Committee Consideration and Mark-up Session Held.
+- 2014-03-14 — Ordered to be Reported (Amended) by the Yeas and Nays: 55 - 1.
+- 2014-05-06 — Considered under suspension of the rules. (consideration: CR H3420-3422)
+- 2014-05-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2672.
+- 2014-05-06 — Mrs. Capito moved to suspend the rules and pass the bill, as amended.
+- 2014-05-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3420)
+- 2014-05-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3420)
+- 2014-05-06 — The title of the measure was amended.
+Agreed to without objection.